KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

     ##                      Number of trees: 500
     ## No. of variables tried at each split: 7
     ##
-    ##           Mean of squared residuals: 13.98129
+    ##           Mean of squared residuals: 13.75115
-    ##                     % Var explained: 83.33
+    ##                     % Var explained: 83.6

 By default, 500 trees were grown to build the random forest model with their results averaged.
 The internal accuracy is 83.29%, which is considered very good.
-You will see a much better at 89.9% later when I predict on the test dataset.
+You will see a much better at 89.9% (or 90%) later when I predict on the test dataset.

-The optimum number (mtry) of predictor variables randomly selected as variables of choice during each split is 7, automatically discovered by the *caret* package.
+The optimum number (mtry) of predictor variables randomly selected as variables of choice during each split is 7.
+Ths value is automatically discovered by the *caret* package.

 ``` r
 model_rf$bestTune